ricmmartins/fasthack-linux-pt/Coach/Solution-13.md

 _Observe que a porta 2222 é usada, pois alteramos de 22 para 2222 anteriormente_

-_Please note that the port 2222 is used since we changed from 22 to 2222 previously_

 ```bash
 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/user/.ssh/id_rsa.pub"
 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed